JuliaAstro/LombScargle.jl/README.md

 signals is [`DSP.jl`](https://github.com/JuliaDSP/DSP.jl), but its methods require that the signal has been sampled at equally spaced times.
-Instead, the Lomb–Scargle periodogram enables you to analyze unevenly sampled data as well, which is a fairly common case in astronomy.
+Instead, the Lomb–Scargle periodogram enables you to analyze unevenly sampled data as well, which is a fairly common case in astronomy, a field where this periodogram is widely used.

 The algorithms used in this package are reported in the following papers: